DaGooseYT/winforms-progressbar-label/README.md

 A simply utility that allows you to put text over a winforms progress bar WITHOUT repainting the progress bar and removing the animation.
 Text is automatically centered in the progress bar.

 ## Features
-- ProgressText property
+- ProgressText property to set the text over the progress bar.
-- TextColor property
+- TextColor property to set the text's color.
-- TextFont property
+- TextFont property to set the text font.

 ## Usage